BesartElezi92/event-page/README.md

 - The header includes the event logo, navigation links, and a language selector.
 - The navigation bar allows users to jump to sections like About, Event, All Events, and Footer.
-- The logo button is interactive, displaying a fun fact when clicked.

 ### About Section